 So, here we are.

 In my experience, there are two types of writing workshops.
-There’s the “free-writing” workshop that often leads to telling insights, but rarely leaves you with a compelling narrative.
-Instead, you're left with a mountain of crisp prose, but with little to no shape to it.
+There’s the free-writing workshop that often leads to telling insights, but rarely leaves you with a compelling narrative.
 Or, there’s the standard Hollywood screenwriting workshop where story structure is taught by a “story analyst” as some kind of formula, but fails to offer a process to unlock its magic.
 No true writer wants to feel like they are writing a story that has been told countless times before.

 YOUR STORY IS VALID